 Dr. Devereaux obtained his MD from McMaster University.
 After medical school he completed a residency in internal medicine at the University of Calgary and a residency in cardiology at Dalhousie University.
 He then completed a PhD in Clinical Epidemiology at McMaster University.
 Dr. Devereaux is a cardiologist, perioperative care physician, and clinical epidemiologist.
 He is the Director of the Division of Perioperative Care at McMaster University.
 He is a Senior Scientist and the Scientific Leader of the Anesthesiology, Perioperative Medicine, and Surgical Research Group at the Population Health Research Institute.
 Dr. Devereaux is a full Professor in the Departments of Health Research Methods, Evidence, and Impact (HEI) and Medicine at McMaster University.
 He is the President of the Society of Perioperative Research and Care.
 Dr. Devereaux has published >390 peer reviewed papers and >85 book chapters, editorials, and commentaries.
 Dr. Devereaux has an h-index of 108 and 266,260 citations.
 He has given >1000 lectures and research presentations in 41 countries.
 Dr. Devereaux’s research program focuses on medical complications during and after surgery.
 Dr. Devereaux is supported by the McMaster University / Hamilton Health Sciences Chair in Perioperative Care.
 Dr. Devereaux holds a Tier 1 Canadian Research Chair in Perioperative Medicine.

 Dr. Royse is a Professor of Anesthesiology at the University of Melbourne, and a cardiothoracic anesthesiologist at the Royal Melbourne Hospital.
 His research interests include cardiac surgery outcomes, postoperative quality of recovery, echocardiography and clinical ultrasound.
 He is a founder of the Postoperative Quality of Recovery Scale (PostopQRS).
-He has published over 175 peer reviewed papers.
-He has a strong educational interest, specializing in eLearning, and is currently the Director of Custom and Professional Education for the Faculty of Medicine, Dentistry and Health Sciences at the University of Melbourne.
-He is a senior section editor for Anaesthesia and Analgesia.
+He has published over 230 peer-reviewed papers and holds multiple research grants for large-scale clinical trials, with a focus on POCUS interventions and Cardiac Surgery outcomes.
+He has a strong educational interest, specializing in eLearning, and is currently the Co-Director of Mobile Learning Unit at the University of Melbourne.
+He is an associate Editor for the Journal of Clinical Anesthesiology.

 Bernd Saugel is Professor of Anesthesiology and Vice Chair of the Department of Anesthesiology in the Center of Anesthesiology and Intensive Care Medicine at the University Medical Center Hamburg-Eppendorf (Hamburg, Germany).